genomeud/intevine/README.md

 Currently, the PhD student **Massimo Guazzini** is actively working on the project.

 The Bsc student **Laura D'Andrea** is instead no longer working on it (since she is apparently graduating!).
-You can find the source code for her degree disseration in the folder named [tesi_dandrea](tesi_dandrea)
+You can find the source code for the analysis of herthesis work in the folder named [tesi_dandrea](tesi_dandrea)

 Below, you can see a partial glance of our experimental set-up.